-Enter on line 4a the balance of section 263A costs paid or incurred during the tax year not included on lines 2 and 3.
+Enter on Schedule A, Part III, line 4 the balance of section 263A costs paid or incurred during the tax year not included on Schedule A, Part III, lines 2 and 3.

-Schedule A, line 4b.
-Enter on line 4b any costs paid or incurred during the tax year not entered on lines 2 through 4a.
+Enter on Schedule A, Part III, line 5 any costs paid or incurred during the tax year not entered on Schedule A, Part III, lines 2 through 4.
+Attach a statement describing the other costs.

-Schedule A, line 6.
 See Regulations sections 1.263A-1 through 1.263A-3 for details on figuring the amount of additional section 263A costs to be included in ending inventory.

-If the organization accounts for inventories in the same manner as materials and supplies that aren't incidental, enter on line 6 the portion of its raw materials and merchandise purchased for resale that are included on line 5 and weren't sold during the year.
+If the organization accounts for inventories in the same manner as materials and supplies that aren't incidental, enter on Schedule A, Part III, line 7 the portion of its raw materials and merchandise purchased for resale that are included on Schedule A, Part III, line 6 and weren't sold during the year.

-Schedule C. Rent Income
+Part IV.
+Rent Income

-Section 501(c)(7), (9), and (17) organizations, enter gross rents in Part I, line 6, and applicable expenses in Part II, lines 14 through 28.
+Section 501(c)(7), (9), and (17) organizations, enter gross rents in Schedule A, Part I, line 6, and applicable expenses in Schedule A, Part II, lines 1 through 14.
 All rents except those that are exempt function income must be included.

-All organizations that have applicable rent income, other than section 501(c)(7), (9), and (17) organizations, should complete Schedule C. For organizations other than section 501(c)(7), (9), and (17) organizations, only the following rents are taxable in Part I, line 6.
+All organizations that have applicable rent income, other than section 501(c)(7), (9), and (17) organizations, should complete Schedule A, Part IV.
+For organizations other than section 501(c) (7), (9), and (17) organizations, only the following rents are taxable in Schedule A, Part I, line 6.

-1. Rents from personal property leased with real property, if the rents from the personal property are more than 10% of the total rents received or accrued under the lease, determined at the time the personal property is placed in service.

-2. Rents from real and personal property if.

-a.
-More than 50% of the total rents received or accrued under the lease are for personal property; or b.
+- 1. Rents from personal property leased with real property, if the rents from the personal property are more than 10% of the total rents received or accrued under the lease, determined at the time the personal property is placed in service. - 2.
+Rents from real and personal property if: - a.
+More than 50% of the total rents received or accrued under the lease are for personal property, or - b.
 The amount of the rent depends on the income or profits derived by any person from the property leased (except an amount based on a fixed percentage of receipts or sales).